mschilling314/Personal-Trading-V2/README.md

 ## To Do List:
 - Create DST Workflow to update the execution times of GitHub Actions on specific dates (maybe make a separate repo with a global PAT???)
 - Unit testing?
-- Test and Debug
-- Go Live
+- Live Testing
+    - Tests needed to perform:
+        - Ensure refresh token is acquireable
+        - Trading flow (end-to-end)
+            - Ensure that orders can be placed
+            - Ensure account lookup works properly
     - Once confirmed to work, disable
 - Create adapter class to enable model classes to be directly deployed to live trading environments following backtesting without code modification
     - issue:  new adapter class needed for each brokerage supported
 - Come up with a better strategy